md-afiq/Traffic_System_management/README.md

 ---

 ## 🔹 Key Features
-- **Vehicle Counting**: Detects cars, trucks, motorcycles, and other vehicles in real-time.
+- **Vehicle Counting**: Detects cars, trucks, motorcycles, and other vehicles in real-time..
 - **Traffic Flow Analysis**: Measures traffic smoothness or congestion.
 - **Traffic Jam Detection**: Flags areas where vehicles remain stationary for a prolonged time (e.g., 10 vehicles in one zone).
 - **Real-Time Monitoring**: Works on video streams with annotated frames.